Complete Guide

 Receive Your Exemption Certificate

-Once approved, your official tint exemption certificate is delivered digitally.
-Keep it in your vehicle at all times.
+Once approved, your official Delaware tint exemption certificate is delivered digitally.
+Keep it in your vehicle for DSP, Wilmington PD, and all local agencies.

 Delaware Tint Law Requirements